Obarun/66/doc/66-frontend.md

     * Any valid number.

     This will create the file *notification-fd*.
-Once this file is created the service supports [readiness notification](https://skarnet.org/software/s6/notifywhenup.html).
-The value equals the number of the file descriptor that the service writes its readiness notification to.
-(For instance, it should be 1 if the daemon is [s6-ipcserverd](https://skarnet.org/software/s6/s6-ipcserverd.html) run with the -1 option.)
-When the service receive signal and this file is present containing a valid descriptor number, [66](66.html) command will wait for the notification from the service and broadcast its readiness.
+Once this file is created the service supports readiness notification.
+The value equals the number of the file descriptor that the service writes its readiness notification to — usually a dedicated descriptor such as `3` (or higher), matching the option your daemon uses to announce its readiness.
+Standard output (descriptor `1`) is normally unsuitable here, as it is redirected to the logger.
+When the service receives a signal and this file is present containing a valid descriptor number, [66](66.html) command will wait for the notification from the service and broadcast its readiness.

 #### TimeoutStop